They say that when starting a business, you want to choose something you enjoy doing, or even that you can be passionate about.

 Finally, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable — if anything is excellent or praiseworthy — thing about such things.Philippians 4:8 – New Testament

 You can choose what to dwell on.
 You can choose whether it's the person who didn't tip or the one to tipped generously.
-You can choose whether it's that long wait at a restaurant or the ridiculously easy delivery.
+Long wait delivery or quick and easy?
+It's your choice.
 You can choose whether it's the bad weather or the opportunities that come with bad weather.
 You get to choose.